 Wearing a mask or facial covering is not mandatory anymore after having a tough year during a pandemic.
 However, it is still advised to follow proper sanitization and wear masks if necessary to stay healthy and safe regardless of their vaccination status.

 Kids will be kids.
 They are born social genius.
-It is hard for them to socially distance themselves.
+It is hard for them to distance themselves socially.
 Clearly, wearing a mask is the only way to protect yourself and others around you during on-campus learning.

 18. Encourage a proper bedtime routine

 Early to bed and early to rise is the right approach for back to school routine.
 Follow a rigid schedule on weekdays making weekends an exception.
-So your kids would know they have to hit the bed on time to get a full restful sleep at night.
+So your kids would know they must hit the bed on time to get a full restful sleep at night.

 19. Multivitamins for kids